Dirk Bootsma

 Dirk Bootsma (23 May 1936 – 5 October 2020) was a Dutch geneticist.
-He was a professor at the Erasmus University Rotterdam between 1969 and 2002.
+He was a professor at Erasmus University Rotterdam from 1969 and 2002.
 He and his research group discovered the cause of chronic myelogenous leukemia and furthered the understanding of the nucleotide excision repair.

 Career

 Bootsma was born on 23 May 1936.
-He started his study of biology at Utrecht University in September 1953.
-He did his first DNA-research under professor Winkler.
-In 1965 he obtained his PhD under Jacob A. Cohen from Leiden University with a thesis titled: "De invloed van röntgenstraling op de delingscyclus van in vitro gekweekte cellen".
-In the late 1960s Bootsma performed his compulsory military service at the Medical-Biological Laboratory of the Netherlands Organisation for Applied Scientific Research (TNO).
-There, he researched the influence of X-radiation on chromosomes in living cells.
+He began studying biology at Utrecht University in September 1953.
+He conducted his first DNA research under Professor Winkler.
+In 1965, he earned his PhD under Jacob A. Cohen from Leiden University with a thesis titled: "De invloed van röntgenstraling op de delingscyclus van in vitro gekweekte cellen".
+In the late 1960s, Bootsma performed his compulsory military service at the Medical-Biological Laboratory of the Netherlands Organisation for Applied Scientific Research (TNO) where he researched the influence of X-radiation on chromosomes in living cells.

-After obtaining his PhD, Bootsma joined the newly founded department of cell biology and genetics at the Erasmus University Rotterdam.
+After completing his PhD, Bootsma joined the newly founded Department of Cell Biology and Genetics at Erasmus University Rotterdam.
 In 1969, he became a professor of genetics.
-After recombinant DNA became available, Bootsma and his department made use of this technology.
-In 1974 he organized the second Human Gene Mapping Conference in Noordwijkerhout.
-Bootsma later lost his interest in gene mapping.
-He then turned to cancer research, relying on his earlier experiences at TNO.
-He focused on mechanisms that repaired DNA, especially in rare forms of skin cancer, and discovered several proteins in this field.
-Bootsma had a special interest in chromosome 22, which was recently discovered to be involved in chronic myelogenous leukemia.
-In 1982, the research team of Bootsma discovered the cause of this specific type of blood cancer: two broken chromosomes (9 and 22) which were attached mistakenly reattached to the other, leading to the Philadelphia chromosome.
+With the advent of recombinant DNA, Bootsma and his department utilised this innovation.
+In 1974, he organized the second Human Gene Mapping Conference in Noordwijkerhout.
+Later, Bootsma shifted his focus from gene mapping to cancer research, building on his earlier experiences at TNO.
+He invested mechanisms of DNA repair, particularly in rare forms of skin cancer, and discovered several proteins in this field.
+Bootsma had a special interest in chromosome 22, which was recently implicated in chronic myelogenous leukemia.
+In 1982, the Bootsma's research team discovered the cause of this specific type of blood cancer: two broken chromosomes (9 and 22) which were attached mistakenly reattached to the other, leading to the Philadelphia chromosome.